 Supports the Board in discharging its responsibilities relating to people and remuneration strategies, policies and practices of the Group.
-The Committee undertakes these activities with the objective that they align with and enable the overall Group Strategy and support the Group's purpose, values, strategic objectives and risk appetite (while not rewarding conduct or behaviours that are contrary to these aims).
+The Committee undertakes these activities with the objective that they align with and enable the overall Group strategy and support the Group's purpose, values, strategic objectives and risk appetite (while not rewarding conduct or behaviours that are contrary to these aims).

-2022 areas of focus
+2023 areas of focus

-Strategy execution: monitoring the impact from, and the embedding of, key elements of the Colleague Strategy, including leadership, talent development, succession and engagement.
+Strategy execution: monitoring the impact from, and the embedding of, key elements of the Colleague strategy, including leadership, talent development, succession and engagement.

-Remuneration governance: monitoring how remuneration and performance frameworks (including consequence management) are applied across the Group, particularly ensuring effective connections between risk management and remuneration outcomes.
+Risk and conduct: monitoring how remuneration and performance frameworks (including consequence management) are applied across the Group, particularly ensuring effective connections between risk management and remuneration outcomes.
+Monitoring the implementation of CPS 511 and the finalisation of the new Enterprise Agreement, in particular, their impact on the Group's people and remuneration strategies, policies and frameworks.

-Executive performance: evaluating individual executive performance in the context of Group performance at least twice each reporting period, and recommending to the Board the fixed remuneration and variable reward outcomes for the Group Chief Executive Officer (CEO), Group Executives and certain other senior executives.
+Executive performance: evaluating individual executive performance in the context of Group performance at least twice each reporting period and recommending to the Board the fixed remuneration and variable reward outcomes for the Group Chief Executive Officer (Group CEO), Group Executives and certain other senior executives.
 Information on the process for evaluating executive performance is set out in the Remuneration Report.

-Group performance and variable reward: considering Group performance for 2022 (with the assistance of other Board Committees) and making a Group Performance Indicators (GPI) recommendation to the Board for the Group Variable Reward Plan.
+Group performance and variable reward: considering Group performance for 2023 (with the assistance of other Board committees) and making a Group Performance Indicator (GPI) recommendation to the Board for the Group Variable Reward Plan.